joshkehn/blog/2013/4.April/bitcoins.md

 Bob takes this rock and thinks he can get some eggs for it.
 He goes to Jane and transfers the rock to her, repeating the signing process.
 Alice -> Bob -> Jane.

 This is essentially how bitcoins are transferred.
-There are some other intricacies like wallets and network verifications, but the nutshell is that Person A and Person B together sign a record saying the bitcoin (or part thereof) now belongs to Person B.
+There are some other intricacies like wallets and network verifications, but in a nutshell, Person A and Person B together sign a record saying the bitcoin (or part thereof) now belongs to Person B.

 Now how do you find these valuable rocks?